 Do you have a kid who loves to read and is always looking for the next good book to read?
-Teacher and father Tim Tibbitts has compiled a list of his favorite books for teenagers and young adults.
+I’ve compiled a list of my favorite books for teenagers and young adults.
 How many has your teenager read?

 1. Inkheart Trilogy by Cornelia Funke